MERGER INVESTIGATION ALERT: Th - GuruFocus.com

 NEW YORK, May 22, 2023

-On March 24, 2023, the Company announced that it had entered into an agreement and plan of merger (the "Merger") with SoftBank, which holds approximately 27.0% of voting power in the Company.
-As a result of the Merger, Berkshire Grey stockholders are anticipated to receive only $1.40 per share in cash in exchange for each share of Berkshire Grey, well below the 52-week high of $2.87 per share.

-The Law Offices of Vincent Wong have commenced an investigation concerning whether the executives and directors of Berkshire Grey have breached their fiduciary duties and harmed stockholders by agreeing to and failing to terminate an inadequate transaction with SoftBank, and whether all material facts have been properly disclosed to stockholders.
+The Law Offices of Vincent Wong have commenced an investigation into the fairness of ASTS' 2021 de-SPAC merger.
+The ASTS de-SPAC merger investigation concerns whether this transaction unfairly harmed stockholders and whether all material facts were properly disclosed to stockholders.

-If you are a current BGRY shareholder, contact us for more information by using the link below.
+If you are a current ASTS shareholder, contact us for more information by using the link below.
 There is no cost or obligation to you.

 Vincent Wong, Esq. is an experienced attorney who has represented investors in securities litigations involving financial fraud and violations of shareholder rights.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.